danth6961/tsp-rebalance-app/docs/project_handoff.md

 - daily log export
 - manual IFT submit button
 - G Fund safety move handling

-The app also contains the detailed Engine Decision Breakdown section and the regime summary cards.
+- style injection at startup

+The app should remain a thin controller.
+It should not own CSS definitions, regime definitions, or business-rule logic.

 ### `engine.py`
 Core decision logic.